Vishal541/Aircanva/README.md

-# Air-Canvas-project
+# Air Canvas Project

-Computer vision project implemented with OpenCV
+## Introduction

-Ever wanted to draw your imagination by just waiving your finger in air.
-In this post we will learn to build an Air Canvas which can draw anything on it by just capturing the motion of a coloured marker with camera.
-Here a coloured object at tip of finger is used as the marker.
+The Air Canvas project is a computer vision-based implementation using OpenCV that allows you to draw in the air by simply waving a colored marker.
+This project is designed to capture the motion of a colored marker using a camera and draw anything on a digital canvas.
+The colored object at the tip of your finger serves as the marker.

-We will be using the computer vision techniques of OpenCV to build this project.
-The preffered language is python due to its exhaustive libraries and easy to use syntax but understanding the basics it can be implemented in any OpenCV supported language.
+We will be using OpenCV's computer vision techniques to build this project.
+While the preferred language for this project is Python due to its extensive libraries and user-friendly syntax, the basic concepts can be implemented in any OpenCV-supported programming language.

-Here Colour Detection and tracking is used in order to achieve the objective.
-The colour marker in detected and a mask is produced.
-It includes the further steps of morphological operations on the mask produced which are Erosion and Dilation.
-Erosion reduces the impurities present in the mask and dilation further restores the eroded main mask.
+The key technique used in this project is color detection and tracking.
+The colored marker is detected, and a mask is created to isolate it.
+This mask undergoes further processing through morphological operations, including erosion and dilation.
+Erosion reduces impurities in the mask, while dilation restores the eroded main mask.

-# Algorithm
+## Algorithm

+Here's a step-by-step breakdown of the algorithm used in the Air Canvas project:

-1. Start reading the frames and convert the captured frames to HSV colour space.(Easy for colour detection)
+1. Start by capturing frames from the camera and convert them to the HSV color space.
+HSV is preferred for color detection.

-2. Prepare the canvas frame and put the respective ink buttons on it.
+2. Prepare the canvas frame and add the necessary ink buttons to it.

-3..
-Adjust the trackbar values for finding the mask of coloured marker.
+3. Adjust the trackbar values to find the mask of the colored marker.

-4. Preprocess the mask with morphological operations.(Erotion and dilation)
+4. Preprocess the mask using morphological operations such as erosion and dilation.

-5. Detect the contours, find the center coordinates of largest contour and keep storing them in the array for successive frames .(Arrays for drawing points on canvas)
+5. Detect contours in the processed mask, find the center coordinates of the largest contour, and store them in an array for successive frames.
+These arrays will be used for drawing points on the canvas.

-6. Finally draw the points stored in array on the frames and canvas .
+6. Finally, draw the points stored in the array on the frames and canvas.

+## Requirements

+To run the Air Canvas project, you will need the following:

+- Python 3
+- NumPy
-Requirements: python3 , numpy , opencv installed on your system.
+- OpenCV installed on your system

+## Creator

+This Air Canvas project was created by Vishal.
+If you have any questions or would like to learn more about this project, you can reach out to the creator for further information and assistance.